-- debited from the donor's account in this case, 2,000 Indian rupees is about US \$39, so taking into consideration exchange rate fluctuations, remittance processor markups and his own profit, the administrator will set the value at \$45. - 4.
+- 1. The administrator creates destination INR2000. - 2.
+Then he creates a special tariff (in USD currency and using the Messaging service) that will be used to authorize mobile remittance operations for customers with balances in USD. - 3.
+Finally, this tariff's administrator will create a rate for destination INR2000 and specify the Unit Price as the amount that should be debited from the donor's account in this case, 2,000 Indian rupees is about US \$39, so taking into consideration exchange rate fluctuations, remittance processor markups and his own profit, the administrator will set the value at \$45. - 4.
 By setting only certain "allowable" transfer values, the administrator can ensure, for instance, that transactions are not too small (where overhead is too high) or too large (where risk of fraud is too high), even if such too small/large top-up amounts are offered by the remittance processor. - 5.
-When a customer attempts to initiate a transfer to a phone number (9111111111), PortaSwitch queries the payment remittance server as to whether a transfer to this number is possible (it could be that the number is in a country where the remittance service is not yet available, or it is not a mobile phone number, but a landline). - 6.
+When a customer attempts to initiate a transfer to a phone number (91111111111), PortaSwitch queries the payment remittance server as to whether a transfer to this number is possible (it could be that the number is in a country where the remittance service is not yet available, or it is not a mobile phone number, but a landline). - 6.
 Then a list of allowable top-up amounts is retrieved and for each of them the authorization tariff is checked; the customer will only be offered the amounts that are listed. - 7.
 The customer selects the desired top-up amount, and after he approves the announced amount to be debited PortaSwitch sends a request to the remittance processor to initiate the top-up and debits the amount from the customer's account.